mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Using Material `PickersTextField`

-Pass the `textFieldVersion="v7"` to any field or picker component to enable the new DOM structure:
+Pass the `enableAccessibleFieldDOMStructure` to any field or picker component to enable the new DOM structure:

 {{"demo": "MaterialV7Field.js"}}